Adiabatic driving and parallel transport for parameter-dependent Hamiltonians

 This work is organized as follows: In section 2 we use first-order van Vleck-Primas perturbation theory to find an infinitesimal unitary operator $1+i\mathcal{A}(\lambda)\delta\lambda$ that relates the eigenvectors of Hamiltonian differing by a small change in the external parameters $\lambda\rightarrow\lambda+\delta\lambda$.
-We call the Hermitian operator $\mathcal{A}$ the adiabatic connection.
-The name of $\mathcal{A}$ is twofold justified.
-First, it will be shown that $\mathcal{A}$ indeed behaves like a non-Abelian connection 1-form.
-Second, $\mathcal{A}$ has appeared in the literature in relation to the proof of the adiabatic theorem \cite{adiabaticT, adiabaticT2, messiah} and transitionless quantum driving \cite{driving, driving2, driving3}, though we point out that our procedures do not depend on the adiabatic theorem or any condition of adiabaticity.
+The Hermitian operator $\mathcal{A}$ is sometimes called the adiabatic gauge potential, though it is also often used without giving it a proper name.
+Here, we will call it the adiabatic connection, and our justification is as follows: first, it will be shown that $\mathcal{A}$ indeed behaves like a non-Abelian connection 1-form that generates parallel transport.
+Second, $\mathcal{A}$ has appeared in the literature about the proof of the adiabatic theorem \cite{adiabaticT, adiabaticT2, messiah} and transitionless quantum driving/shortcuts to adiabaticity \cite{driving, driving2, driving4, driving5,driving6,driving7,driving8,driving9,driving10}, though we point out that our procedures do not depend on the adiabatic theorem or any condition of adiabaticity.
 In the dynamical case where the parameters depend on time $\lambda(t)$, $\mathcal{A}$ can be understood as the effective Hamiltonian that produces a transitionless driving along the instantaneous eigenvectors of $H(\lambda)$.

 We will show that the adiabatic connection can be understood as an average of the Maurer-Cartan 1-form of the one-parameter subgroup generated by the instantaneous Hamiltonian.
-This results in two new formulas to calculate the adiabatic connection (Eqs (\ref{DefA}) and ( \ref{alternative})).
+This results in two formulas to calculate the adiabatic connection (Eqs (\ref{DefA}) and ( \ref{alternative})).

+We point out that the operator $\mathcal{A}$ appears in the context of chaos/integrability, information geometry, topology, and universal properties of phase transitions (see \cite{potential1, potential2, potential4,potential3,potential5,potential6,potential7} and references therein).
+Hence, this is an important object whose further study is justified.

 In section 2.1 we will show how the adiabatic connection defines a parallel transport of the eigenvectors.
 In section 2.2 we investigate the behavior of $\mathcal{A}$ under local gauge transformations, we prove that it correctly transforms as a non-Abelian connection.